-Scouting is about everyday people working as leaders and supporters in their communities, giving young people confidence, a sense of purpose, life values and outdoor skills that are hard to find anywhere else.
+Scouting is about everyday people working as leaders and supporters in their communities, giving young people confidence, a sense of purpose, life values and outdoor skills that are hard to find anywhere else - we call these 'skills for life'.
 Whatever role you are taking on you will also have the opportunity to learn new skills, make new friends and give something back to your local community.
 You will be helping young people (directly or indirectly), gain skills for life and have amazing adventures as part of the larges co-educational youth organisation in the UK.

 Making you feel welcome

-When you start a new job, someone will usually tell you about the company you have joined, where you fit in, what is expected of you and where you can gain support and the skills necessary to do your job.
-Taking on a role in scouting is no different and that’s the aim of this email and our welcome web pages!
+When you start a new job, someone will usually tell you about the company you have joined, where you fit in, what is expected of you and where you can gain support, they will also help you identify any additional skills you may need to do your job.
+Taking on a role in scouting is no different and that’s the aim of our welcome to scouting web pages!

 We don’t expect you to do this on your own and you will receive lots of support and focused training for your role.